tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-11-23-the-imitation-game-introduction-to-administering-virtual-machine-systems.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
+teaser: This two-hour workshop is a practical introduction to creating, using, and administering virtual machine (VM) systems.
+Even if you&rsquo;ve never heard of a virtual machine before, you probably already use the underlying technology.
+And you can get a lot out of using a virtual machine even if you aren&rsquo;t a software developer because they can help secure your Web browsing activity, give you a sandbox in which to try out new software, and much more!
 ---

 The Tech Learning Collective invites you to join us for *{{ page.title }}*.
 This two-hour workshop is a practical introduction to creating, using, and administering virtual machine (VM) systems.
 Even if you&rsquo;ve never heard of a virtual machine before, you probably already use the underlying technology.
 And you can get a lot out of using a virtual machine even if you aren&rsquo;t a software developer because they can help secure your Web browsing activity, give you a sandbox in which to try out new software, and much more!